An alert condition is a conditional ts() expression that defines the threshold for an alert.

-- If the series has one reported data value of 5 in the last X minutes, and no other points (no data), the alert will fire.
+- If the series has one reported data value of 5 in the last X minutes, and no other points (no data), the alert fires.

-- If the series has two reported data values of 5 and 3, both anywhere in the last X minutes, the alert will not fire.
+- If the series has two reported data values of 5 and 3, both anywhere in the last X minutes, the alert does not fire.

-- If the series has many points in the last X minutes, all of which are > 4, the alert will fire.
+- If the series has many points in the last X minutes, all of which are > 4, the alert fires.

 In the following example, the threshold for the alert is set to 50%.
 The event window from 09:34-09:35 identifies the interval during which the metric crossed the threshold going up.
 The event window from 09:39-09:40 identifies the interval during with the metric crossed the threshold going down.
 The settings for the alert were Alert fires = 2 minutes, Alert resolves = 2 minutes, and Checking Frequency = 1 minute.
 The alert fires around 09:37:09 and resolves at 09:41:59.

-If one of the alert targets is PagerDuty and you resolve the incident while the alert is still currently firing in Wavefront, two scenarios can occur:
+If you use the out-of-the-box PagerDuty alert target, and you resolve the incident while the alert is still firing in Wavefront, two scenarios are possible:

-If there is a change to the set of sources being affected, those changes will trigger a new incident in PagerDuty.
-Changes to the set of sources being affected includes:
+If there is a change to the set of sources being affected, that change triggers a new incident in PagerDuty.
+Changes to the set of sources being affected include:

 - Newly affected sources are added to the list of existing affected sources

-- A subset of the existing sources being affected are no longer affected
+- A subset of the existing sources being affected is no longer affected

-If all affected sources are no longer affected and the alert is resolved in Wavefront, then no new incident will be logged into PagerDuty.
+If all affected sources are no longer affected and the alert is resolved in Wavefront, then no new incident is logged into PagerDuty.

 Viewing Firing Alerts

 The alerts icon in the task bar shows the number of alerts firing and their severity.
-The filter bar at the left of the Alerts page shows the number of firing alerts and you can click the FIRING facet to filter the list of alerts:
+The filter bar at the left of the Alerts page shows the number of firing alerts.
+You can click the FIRING facet to filter the list of alerts:

-Sometimes an alert fires even though it looks like it shouldn’t have.
-This can occur in the following scenarios:
+Sometimes an alert fires even though it looks like it shouldn’t have fired.
+This can occur in the following situations:

 - Late data values are reported after the alert fired.
-When this occurs, the alert check initially sees one true value and no false values within the Alert fires window at the time of firing, but the late data values that are reported essentially change a true value to a false value.
-In these cases, the alert fires correctly but the chart associated with the alert that you view 5 or 10 minutes later may not show the value the alerting check originally saw.
+When this occurs, the alert check initially sees one true value and no false values within the Alert fires window at the time of firing, but the late data values that are reported change a true value to a false value.
+In these cases, the alert fires correctly but it’s possible that the chart associated with the alert, which you view 5 or 10 minutes later, does not show the value that the alerting check originally saw.

 An aggregate function is used in the alert query and missing data was present for one or more underlying series at the time the alert fired.
-This tends to make up the majority of these cases.
+This tends to make up the majority of misfiring alerts.
 If there is at least one truly reported data value present at a given time window for one of the underlying series, then Wavefront attempts to apply an interpolated value for all underlying series that did not report a value at that given time slice.
 For example, suppose you are aggregating data for app-1, app-2, and app-3 using the sum() aggregate function. app-1 and app-3 reported values at 1:00:00p and 1:03:00p, while app-2 reported values at 1:00:00p, 1:01:00p, and 1:03:00p.
-In this case, an interpolated value would be applied for app-1 and app-3 at 1:01:00p since app-2 reported a value at that time slice.
+In this case, an interpolated value is applied for app-1 and app-3 at 1:01:00p because app-2 reported a value at that time slice.

 In the example above, assume that the end of the alerting check time window is 1:02:00p.
-In order to apply accurate interpolated values, there must be a reported value before and after the interpolated time slice.
-Since app-1 and app-3 don’t report a value until 1:03:00p, it’s impossible to interpolate a value for them at 1:02:00p.
+To apply accurate interpolated values, a reported value must exist before and after the interpolated time slice.
+Because app-1 and app-3 don’t report a value until 1:03:00p, it’s impossible to interpolate a value for them at 1:02:00p.
 At 1:03:00p, the data values for app-1 and app-3 are reported and therefore interpolated values are retroactively applied to 1:02:00p for these sources.
-If the alerting check evaluates the data before the interpolated values are applied, then the chart you view 5 or 10 minutes later may not show the value the alerting check originally saw.
+If the alerting check evaluates the data before the interpolated values are applied, then it’s possible that the chart you view 5 or 10 minutes later does not show the value that the alerting check originally saw.